BawdyAnarchist/quBSD/Future_Development.md

 Test having the rootjails at high security levels when turned off.

-qb-dpi - make it so that a program can launch under alt dpi settings and return to normal
-	- You could even add it as an option to qb-cmd, and i3gen.sh/conf

-	- Also good to add it to startup.sh

 qb-mvpn - Mullvad VPN: Query and parse mullvad server json; apply to VPN

 qb-update - Update rootjails, create snapshots

 Crons
 - Popup warning if zpool errors are discovered